Iturama: History and culture

 The name "Iturama" comes from Itu (big) and Rama (waterfall) in the language of the pre-Columbian inhabitants, the Kayapó.

-Politically, in last 100 years, the Iturama region was always dominated by the rich farmers families who received by donation their lands from King Portugal time.
-Lands belonged from Kayapós was dominated by Portugal Empire nominated explorers and distributed to theirs affairs and partners called Bandeirantes and other kinds of foreign gangsters.
-They were awarded to killed more than 3 million Indigeans to dominate Brazil Area from 1522 to 1822.
-Iturama still today in the 21st century (2016) there is still a lot of ideas of slaving prejudice and also against black people and Indigeans.
-These cultures remain dominant at most part of politicians and families.

-Cultures in our days are mainly related to religious expressions, but our people drink a lot beer and caipirinha during parties (including on religious ones).
-Theater, museums are incipient as value in Iturama.
-Some common music and some songs called Folia de Reis (Kings Dance, remembering Jesus Christ birth visited by a Black and Two white Kings).
+Politically, in last 100 years, the Iturama region was dominated by rich farmers' families who received their lands from the King of Portugal.
+Lands belonging to the Kayapós was dominated by Portuguese Empire explorers and distributed to them and their partners, called Bandeirantes.
+They killed more than 3 million Indigeans to dominate Brazil from 1522-1822.
+In Iturama there is still much prejudice, including against black people and Indigeans.
+Culture is often related to religious expression.
+There is music and songs called Folia de Reis (Kings Dance, remembering Jesus' birth visited by a black and two white kings).

-Education takes place in more than 10 Basic and High Schools, a free federal university and a private university, and more than five privates poles of distance or semi-distance higher education.
-The federal university (Universidede Federal do Triângulo Mineiro) learns Agronomy, Sciences for teacher graduating (Biologic Science and Chemistry).
-The private university graduates lawyers, managers, engineers and teachers.
+Education takes place in more than 10 basic and high schools, a free federal university and a private university, and more than five privates poles of distance or semi-distance higher education.
+The federal university (Universidede Federal do Triângulo Mineiro) teaches Agronomy, Sciences for teachers graduating (Biologic Science and Chemistry).
+The private university teaches lawyers, managers, engineers and teachers.

 Economic activities

 The most important economic activities are cattle raising, commerce, and agriculture.
-The GDP in 2005 was R$ R$796 million.
+GDP in 2005 was R$ R$796 million.
 Iturama is in the top tier of municipalities in the state with regard to economic and social development.
-As of 2007 there were 05 banking agencies in the town.
-There was a well-developed retail infrastructure serving the surrounding area of cattle and agricultural lands.
-There were 5,803 automobiles in all of the municipality, about one for every 5 inhabitants—a high ratio for Brazil.
+In 2007 there were 5 banking agencies in the town.
+There is well-developed retail infrastructure serving the surrounding area of cattle and agricultural lands.
+There are about 5,800 automobiles in the municipality, about one for every 5 inhabitants—a high ratio for Brazil.

 Iturama is an important agricultural producer.
-In the rural area there were 528 establishments occupying 77,000 hectares.
-About 1,300 persons were employed in agriculture.
-176 of the farms had tractors, a ratio of one in three.
-There were 87,000 head of cattle in 2006, of which 30,000 head were dairy cows.
+In the rural area there are about 530 establishments occupying 77,000 hectares.
+About 1,300 persons are employed in agriculture.
+180 of the farms had tractors, a ratio of one in three.
+There were 87,000 head of cattle in 2006, of which 30,000 were dairy cows.
 In permanent crops there were 4,000 ha. planted, while in perennial crops 3,500 ha. were planted (2006).

 The crops with a planted area of more than 100 hectares were peanuts, rice, sugarcane, corn, and soybeans.

 Health and education

-In the health sector there were 7 public health clinics and 12 private health clinics.
-There was one private hospital with 70 beds.
-In the educational sector there were 14 primary schools and 05 middle school.
+In the health sector there are 7 public health clinics and 12 private health clinics.
+There is one private hospital with 70 beds.
+In the education sector there are 14 primary schools and 5 middle schools.